• Skip to primary navigation

 Did You Like This Recipe?

 Love this spicy honey recipe?
-Please leave a 5-star rating in the recipe card below & consider leaving a comment below.
-Thanks!
+Please leave a 5-star rating in the recipe card below.
+If you are looking for other honey based sauces, try our honey dijonnaise.

 Sign up for THP's newsletter and keep in touch on Instagram, Facebook, Pinterest, TikTok, and YouTube.
 If you make this recipe, tag #theheirloompantry so we can see your creation!